hpc-uk/build-instructions/CASTEP/Cirrus_16.1.1_intel17_HPEMPT.md

-Instructions for compiling CASTEP 17.2.1 for CSD3-Skylake using Intel 16 compilers
+Instructions for compiling CASTEP 16.1.1 for Cirrus using Intel 17 compilers
 ============================================================================

-These instructions are for compiling CASTEP 17.2,1 on Cirrus (http://www.cirrus.ac.uk) using the Intel 17 compilers and Intel MPI 17.
+These instructions are for compiling CASTEP 16.1.1 on Cirrus (http://www.cirrus.ac.uk) using the Intel 17 compilers and HPE MPT.

 We assume that you have obtained the CASTEP source code from the UKCP developers.